jtiosue/jtiosue.github.io/pages/computerscience/probability-of-return-for-a-random-walker.md

 {% include post-header.md %}

 (13 May 2021) In this post I will *very informally* show that if a random walker walks forever in one or two dimensions, then she will *definitely* return to her starting spot at some point, whereas if a random walker walks forever in three or greater dimensions, then she may not ever return to her starting spot.
-These are from notes from a lecture from Victor Galitski in PHYS 625 as the University of Maryland, Spring 2021.
+The last two sections of this post are based off of notes from a lecture from Victor Galitski in PHYS 625 as the University of Maryland, Spring 2021.

 ### Informal derivation of the diffusion equation